swidler/roam-python/README.md

 	-cf set True for dir with exactly one file per chromosome (default: false) -m minimum mapping quality for read (default: 20)
-	-q minimum mapping quality for position (default: 20) -rm method of reconstruction (can be histogram, linear, or logistic; default is histogram) -st stages of process to be run, a list specified with no quotes or commas, eg -st bam diagnose Further details later in this document (default: all five stages) -o directory for saved (pickled) object files (include final / for all directories)
+	-q minimum mapping quality for position (default: 20) -st stages of process to be run, a list specified with no quotes or commas, eg -st bam diagnose Further details later in this document (default: all five stages) -o directory for saved (pickled) object files (include final / for all directories)